'Better Than Wingstop' Fiery Lime Wings Recipe

 What does the boozy marinade do for these wings?

 Considering that the inspiration behind Wingstop's fiery lime flavor was a spicy margarita, it only makes sense that tequila and triple sec are key ingredients for imparting those flavors.
-As it turns out, however, the tequila contributes much more than just flavor.
+As it turns out, however, the tequila contributes much more than mere flavor.
 "Tequila is an amazing ingredient for marinades," Watkins explains.
-"It tenderizes the chicken, softening tougher bits (like collagen), and enhances moisture retention.
-Because we are working with bone-in, skin-on chicken wings, the longer marination time works in our benefit (juicier meat and crispier skin without worrying about the meat getting mushy from the citrus/acids)," Watkins adds.
+"It tenderizes the chicken, softening tougher bits like collagen, and enhances moisture retention.
+Because we are working with bone-in, skin-on chicken wings, the longer marination time works in our benefit.
+This means juicier meat and crispier skin without worrying about the meat getting mushy from the citrus and acid."

 Any alcohol will cook off, but that distinct tequila flavor will remain, adding a truly margarita-reminiscent flavor profile that lime juice alone couldn't accomplish.
-Gold tequila, specifically, is perfect for this recipe because "gold tequila is sweeter and smoother than the silver varieties.
-It spends some time in oak too (hence the gold color) and imparts a little hint of smoke."
+Gold tequila, rather than silver, is perfect for this recipe.
+Mass market gold tequila often gets its color from caramel and wood extracts, while traditional reposados and añejos are aged in oak.
+Either is fine here, and will impart a bit of sweetness and perhaps some smoky notes.

 If you're looking to avoid using any alcohol whatsoever, then your best bet is to find both zero-proof tequila and zero-proof triple sec.
 There's a chance that your N/A tequila might have some sort of citrus or citric acid listed in its ingredients, and if this is the case, reduce the amount of lime juice you add to the marinade (the same goes for the N/A triple sec).